Drawing Scribble Lines in PowerPoint 2010 for Windows

 Figure 4: Shape created using scribble line

-Tip: If you want just a opened shape, don't click on the starting point of the drawing.
+Tip: If you want just an open shape, don't release the mouse button on the starting point of the drawing.

 - Click anywhere on the slide to deselect the drawing.